 What was more interesting upon confronting Yu Hao and Xiao Yan Zi was the whole ‘good for you matter’ regarding the parents’ decision.
 (Most of the time it’s true.)
 I somewhat agree with Xiao Yan Zi with how her parents were trying to pave her way and lived her life for her.
-Sometimes I often wonder about those things and I don’t doubt that parents love their children (in most cases), but what got me thinking is the whole thing about parents who was not able to lead the same path or do it correctly or perfectly (as to how they see things) when they were living their lives so they wanted to re-do it again with their children.
+Sometimes I often wonder about those things and I don’t doubt that parents love their children (in most cases), but what got me thinking is the whole thing about parents who were not able to lead the same path or do it correctly or perfectly (as to how they see things) when they were living their lives so they wanted to re-do it again with their children.
 It was like IF they could perfect the method with their children, then they could somehow feel that they’ve succeeded in fulfilling their wishes that they could not live through the first time around.

 With all these rants, someone might be wondering why I say that everyone is responsible for his or her actions YET I did not hold Yu Hao, Dan Zi, and Ah Qi responsible for their actions?
-The same thing I discussed previously about society turning their head away from them since they were young.
+The same thing I discussed previously regarding society turning their head away from them since they were young.
 It happened just like that.
 How could they walk on the right path when they were always being pushed away?
 No one wanted to let them in.
 Only the officer who often looked after Yu Hao cared enough to scold at the guys but one person could not change the mass attacks of others.
 I could use all the excuses to make up for them, but I honestly think that the briefest and straight to the point explanation is the guys are extremely UNLUCKY.

 *Notice, I used character names to emphasize that I was debating about the characters involved and not because I was siding with just my favorite stars/pairings.
 I am not trying to influence anyone or start any arguments.
 But was just bringing up some points while I was watching.